marco-m/otium/README.md

 Run the program.
 It has a REPL with command completion and history, thanks to [peterh/liner].
 Enter `?` or `<TAB>` twice to get started.

+## Design decisions

+- To test the interactive behavior, I wrote a minimal `expect` package, inspired by the great [Expect Tcl].
+- Cannot inject `io.Reader`, `io.Writer` to ease testing because the REPL library has hardcoded os.Stdin and os.Stdout.
+Instead, we use `expect.NewFilePipe()` and swap `os.Stdin`, `os.Stdout` in each test.

 ## Credits

 The idea of `otium` comes from [danslimmon/donothing] at v0.2.0, which had the